 - 1 Key Facts

-- 2 Ranking: The best vitamin B12 supplements in the market
+- 2 Our selection: The best vitamin B12 supplements in the market

 - 3 Shopping Guide: Everything you should know about vitamin B12

 - 3.1 What does vitamin B12 do to your body?

 - 3.2 What foods are rich in vitamin B12?